MARIOREDFOX/hack_droid/README.md

     Finally, it displays a toast message indicating that the SMS has been sent.

 Please note that this code assumes that the necessary permissions (READ_CONTACTS, READ_CALL_LOG, and SEND_SMS) have been granted, and it is intended for educational purposes.

+# Only for Ethical hacking purpose, Do be careful with others data